MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/user-interface-gestures-and-controls.md

 ![User Interface Controls](media/User-interface-controls.png)

-Our map also supports multiple gestures to navigate, such as zoom, rotate, pan, and tilt.
+Our map also supports multiple gestures to navigate, such as pan, rotate, tilt, and zoom.

 In some scenarios, it may be desirable to disable these controls and/or gestures.